ekizilkaya/TurkeyNewsMonitor/README.md

-# TurkeyNewsMonitor
+# Journo News Monitor: An AI-Powered Study on Digital Media Outlets of Turkey (2023-2024)

-Datasets of Journo's Turkey News Monitor Project (2023-2024)
+This repo includes the datasets of the project.

 See (English): https://journo.com.tr/journo-news-monitor ‎